gulshan-pandey/JS-mini-projects/README.md

 # JS-mini-projects

-## this repo contains the mini projects using html,css, js
+## this repo contains the mini projects made by using html,css, js